After bariatric surgery, your body’s ability to absorb nutrients changes forever.

 Final Thoughts: Prioritize Your Health the Smart Way

-Taking bariatric vitamins is more than a routine—it’s a lifelong commitment to your health.
-Deficiencies can sneak up slowly and become dangerous.
-Whether you’re just starting post-op recovery or 5 years into your journey, your body needs these nutrients every single day.
+Taking bariatric vitamins is a lifelong commitment.
+Whether you’re starting post-op recovery or years into your journey, your body needs these nutrients every day.

 Key reminders:

-• Do blood tests at least 2x per year
+- Do blood tests at least twice per year

 FAQ